 - Cost of taxation in Spain

-- Cost of social security and pensions in Spain
+- The cost of social security and pensions in Spain

 Standard of life in Spain